Small Business Planning

 Every Entrepreneur Should Read the Book Built to Sell

 John Warrillow’s book Built to Sell is a must-read for anyone with an entrepreneurial spirit, whether thinking about starting a business or in the early stages of business ownership.
-There are many elements of a brand-new business that you must put in place if you intend to make a profit by selling the company later on eventually.
+There are many elements of a brand-new business that you must put in place if you intend to make a profit by selling the company later on.

 Built to Sell covers these elements and provides actionable wisdom for anyone who wants to build a business to sell.
-The book itself is not about selling your business per se but establishing a structure to help you grow your business into a profitable, valuable company while allowing you an exit strategy.
+The book is not about selling your business per se but establishing a structure to help you grow your business into a profitable, valuable company while allowing you an exit strategy.
 Here are a few important takeaways.

 How to Prepare Your Business to Sell